 Be careful on the cobblestones, which make up a huge portion of this cruise.
 Wear appropriate footwear and if you have any walking difficulty, you may need to bring a stick.
 Viking does have a “gentle” walking group that doesn’t have nearly the level of walking that the regular tour requires.
 You can pick and choose which tour you are up for, the regular or gentle, and can change them as often as you’d like.

-#3 What are the Viking Staterooms Like?
+3. What are Viking Staterooms Like?

 You will love the Viking River Cruise staterooms, as we certainly did.
 Our 205 square foot Veranda Stateroom allowed us to sit outside on a small balcony overlooking the lush river scenery via floor to ceiling sliding glass doors.
 The longship offered accommodation choices including standard and French balcony staterooms, Veranda staterooms and suites, and two Explorer suites.